Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/system-architecture/design.md

 <details><summary>Use Case Search for Tool Listings</summary>

-The user wants to search their local neighborhood for a hedge trimmer.
-They would like to get the job done today and do not have the budget to purchase a brand-new one.
+A user wants to search their local neighborhood for a hedge trimmer.
+They use Tool Shed to find a tool so that they can get the job done today and not go over their budget to purchase a brand-new one.

-1. The user navigates to (URL:TBD) and enters their username and password.
+1. The user navigates to http://toolshed.symer.io:5000/ and clicks on "Log In" to sign in to their account.

-2. The user clicks the (LOGIN) button.
+2. The user enters a tool (eg. hedge trimmer) into the Search Query

-3. The user clicks on the (button: RENT_TOOL) and completes the following fields.

-    - Zip Code: #####

-    - Search Radius: 15 miles

-4. The user clicks the (button: SEARCH_TOOL) which will complete the request and execute the database query.
+4. The user adjusts some of the filters (eg. Tool Category, Tool Maker, User Rating, Search Radius) to narrow down their search.

-5. The user is presented with 3 search results
+5. The user is presented with red pins on the map if there are any active tool listings that fit the search query.

-    - AVAILABLE: <i>Gas Hedge Trimmer (NAME) (CONTACT)</i>

-    - AVAILABLE: <i>Electric (Battery) Hedge Trimmer (NAME) (CONTACT)</i>

-    - AVAILABLE: <i>Electric (Wireless) Hedge Trimmer (NAME) (CONTACT)</i>

-6. The user clicks option 3 and clicks the (button: CONTACT) and is presented with the contact information for Electric (Wireless) Hedge Trimmer.

-7. The user contacts the person responsible for Electric (Wireless) Hedge Trimmer.

-8. The user clicks the (button: LOG_OFF) and closes the website.
+6. The user can either click on the red pin to get the tool listing details or they can exit the website.

 </details>